-Increasing number of municipalities are working to foster forest resources that are not yet effectively utilized as one part of regional revitalization measures.
-In addition, Japanese cedar, Japanese cypress, and Japanese larch planted after World War II have entered the harvest season, and the area of clear-cut forests has been increasing in recent years.
-As the area of reforestation increases after clear cutting, it is desirable to establish a stable supply system for seedlings, but it is expected that the supply will become insufficient in the future due to a decrease in the number of growers.
+An Increasing number of municipalities are working to foster forest resources that are not yet effectively utilized and to revitalize the forestry industry as one part of regional revitalization measures.
+Furthermore, the area of reforestation after clear cutting is increasing as the coniferous trees planted after World War II have entered the harvest season.
+It is desirable to establish a stable supply system for seedlings, but it is expected that the supply will become insufficient in the future due to a decrease in the number of growers.

 Cultivating Sumitomo Forestry Seedlings Throughout Japan

 We opened a facility-based nursery seedlings production establishment in Hyuga City, Miyazaki Prefecture in 2012, followed by another facility in Mombetsu City, Hokkaido.
 We opened production facilities in Gero City, Gifu Prefecture in fiscal 2016, Motoyama Town, Kochi Prefecture in fiscal 2017, Midori City, Gunma Prefecture in fiscal 2018, and Minamiaizu Town, Fukushima Prefecture in fiscal 2019.
 Currently, we have a system capable of producing 1.9 million seedlings per year nationwide.

 In addition to seedlings production at our own facilities, in fiscal 2020 we began outsourcing production in Gifu Prefecture, and in fiscal 2021 Sumitomo Forestry provided technical assistance in Nichinan Town, Tottori Prefecture.
 In fiscal2022, we increased the number of seedlings consigned for production and strengthened our system for stable supply of seedlings.